saga-project/BigJob/sphinxdoc/_sources/usage/logging.txt

 #####################

 In a distributed environment unified error logging and reporting is a crucial capability for debugging and monitoring.
-SAGA has a configurable logging system that  captures debug, info, warning and error messages across all of its middelware adaptors.
+BigJob has a configurable logging system that  captures debug, info, warning and error messages across all of its middelware adaptors.
 The logging system can be controlled in two different
 ways: via :ref:`env_vars` variables, which should be sufficient in most